Reinforced concrete: Non-steel reinforcement

 There is considerable overlap between the subjects of non-steel reinforcement and fiber-reinforcement of concrete.
 The introduction of non-steel reinforcement of concrete is relatively recent; it takes two major forms: non-metallic rebar rods, and non-steel (usually also non-metallic) fibers incorporated into the cement matrix.
 For example, there is increasing interest in glass fiber reinforced concrete (GFRC) and in various applications of polymer fibers incorporated into concrete.
-Although currently there is not much suggestion that such materials will replace metal rebar, some of them have major advantages in specific applications, and there also are new applications in which metal rebar simply is not an option.
+Although currently there is not much suggestion that such materials will replace metal rebar, some of them have major advantages in specific applications, and there are also new applications in which metal rebar simply is not an option.
 However, the design and application of non-steel reinforcing is fraught with challenges.
 For one thing, concrete is a highly alkaline environment, in which many materials, including most kinds of glass, have a poor service life.
 Also, the behavior of such reinforcing materials differs from the behavior of metals, for instance in terms of shear strength, creep and elasticity.

-Fiber-reinforced plastic/polymer (FRP) and glass-reinforced plastic (GRP) consist of fibers of polymer, glass, carbon, aramid or other polymers or high-strength fibers set in a resin matrix to form a rebar rod, or grid, or fiber.
+Fiber-reinforced plastic/polymer (FRP) and glass-reinforced plastic (GRP) consist of fibers of polymer, glass, carbon, aramid, or other polymers or high-strength fibers set in a resin matrix to form a rebar rod, or grid, or fiber.
 These rebars are installed in much the same manner as steel rebars.
-The cost is higher but, suitably applied, the structures have advantages, in particular a dramatic reduction in problems related to corrosion, either by intrinsic concrete alkalinity or by external corrosive fluids that might penetrate the concrete.
+The cost is higher, but when suitably applied, the structures have advantages, in particular a dramatic reduction in problems related to corrosion, either by intrinsic concrete alkalinity or by external corrosive fluids that might penetrate the concrete.
 These structures can be significantly lighter and usually have a longer service life.
 The cost of these materials has dropped dramatically since their widespread adoption in the aerospace industry and by the military.

 In particular, FRP rods are useful for structures where the presence of steel would not be acceptable.
 For example, MRI machines have huge magnets, and accordingly require non-magnetic buildings.
 Again, toll booths that read radio tags need reinforced concrete that is transparent to radio waves.
 Also, where the design life of the concrete structure is more important than its initial costs, non-steel reinforcing often has its advantages where corrosion of reinforcing steel is a major cause of failure.
-In such situations corrosion-proof reinforcing can extend a structure's life substantially, for example in the intertidal zone.
+In such situations, corrosion-proof reinforcing can extend a structure's life substantially, for example in the intertidal zone.
 FRP rods may also be useful in situations where it is likely that the concrete structure may be compromised in future years, for example the edges of balconies when balustrades are replaced, and bathroom floors in multi-story construction where the service life of the floor structure is likely to be many times the service life of the waterproofing building membrane.